USCGC Point Comfort: History

 Point Comfort was assigned to Division 11 of Squadron One to be based at An Thoi Naval Base on the southern tip of Phú Quốc island along with USCGC Point Banks, USCGC Point Clear, USCGC Point Garnet, USCGC Point Glover, USCGC Point Grey, USCGC Point Marone, USCGC Point Mast and USCGC Point Young.
 After sea trials, the Division left Subic Bay for An Thoi on 17 July 1965 in the company of USS Floyd County, their temporary support ship.
 After almost two weeks at sea, they arrived at their new duty station on 1 August and began patrolling the waters in the Gulf of Thailand near the Cà Mau Peninsula.
 Duty consisted of boarding Vietnamese junks to search for contraband weapons and ammunition and check the identification papers of persons on board.
 During one such boarding evolution on 7 August, Point Comfort came under fire from the shoreline in her first battle confrontation.
 A United States Air Force L-19 spotter plane attempted to warn Point Comfort of a Viet Cong (VC) machine gun nest near their position along the shoreline, but had no way to communicate with her except by flares dropped from the aircraft.
 The cutter crew didn't understand what was happening until they came under fire from the VC gun position.
 Radio communications procedures were improved after this incident.
 During September 1965, USS Krishna, a repair ship outfitted for the repair of WPB's relieved the USS Floyd County.
 Also during this time, the WPB's were directed to paint the hulls and superstructures formula 20 deck gray to cover the stateside white paint.
 This increased the effectiveness of night patrols.

 Point Comfort along with Point Grey assisted Special Forces and Civilian Irregular Defense Group (CIDG) personnel in a raid of Hon Mot Island on 27 September 1965 providing transportation and medical evacuation for the raiding party.

 On 17 November 1969, Point Comfort was turned over to the Republic of Vietnam Navy as part of the Vietnamization of the war effort and recommissioned as RVNS Đào Thức (HQ-704).
+It was decommissioned concurrent with the surrender of South Vietnam in 1975 and scrapped.